openearth/sealevel/notebooks/analysis/gtsm/README.md

   pending (love numbers, self attraction can be considered).

 - The phase of the nodal tide is not yet validated.

+- Some stations have deviating mean sea levels.
+A few examples:

+* psmsl-173: station in the river mound the St. Lawrence River in Quebec.
+Not enoguh resolotion
+* psmsl-1067: Anchorage in Alaska, in an inlet
+* psmsl-495: inlet
+* psmsl-1908: bathymetry/bridge
+* psmsl-2285: bathymetry resolution/bridge

+General remark: resolution in narrow tidal inlets and stations up rivers are not accurate.
+In an updated version we might be able to use cells just outside the inlet.
+But tide in narrow inlets can be quite different from outside.

 # Sharing and Access information